Famous cities in Italy list. The best cities in Italy - map of Italy with cities in Russian, the most beautiful, large Italian cities

 Where did Romeo and Juliet live?

-Listing the medieval Italian cities that played an important role in the history of the country, one cannot miss Verona.
-This small town owes its fame primarily to the great Shakespeare, who "settled" here the most famous literary heroes in the world - Romeo and Juliet.
-Juliet's house was built in the 13th century.
-On its territory there is a statue of this young girl, whose story turned out to be so tragic.
-Attracts tourists and the famous balcony.
+When listing medieval Italian cities that played an important role in the history of the country, Verona cannot be missed.
+This small settlement owes its fame primarily to the great Shakespeare, who “settled” here the most famous literary characters in the world - Romeo and Juliet.
+Juliet's House was built back in the 13th century; on its territory there is a statue of this young girl, whose story turned out to be so tragic.
+The famous balcony also attracts tourists.

-The city is located in the northeast of the country, spread out on the Adige River.
+The city is located in the northeast of the country, located on the Adige River.
 It is home to approximately 260 thousand people.
-It is curious that the small town attracts about 3 million tourists every year, probably due to its romantic history.
-Medieval buildings have also been preserved on its territory, among which the most famous is the Cathedral of Verona - a complex, part of which was built back in the 12th century.
+Interestingly, the small city attracts about 3 million tourists every year, probably due to its romantic history.
+Medieval buildings have also been preserved on its territory, among which the most famous is the Verona Cathedral - a complex, part of which was built in the 12th century.
 Also here is the Roman Arena - one of the oldest stadiums in the country.

-Naming the famous Italian cities, one cannot ignore Bologna.
-The city is famous primarily for its developed industry, thanks to which a high standard of living has been maintained here for several decades.
-At the moment, the number of its inhabitants tends to 400 thousand.
-The settlement also has its own patron, who is declared to be Saint Petronius.
+When naming famous Italian cities, one cannot ignore Bologna.
+The city is famous primarily for its developed industry, thanks to which it has maintained a high standard of living for several decades.
+Currently, the number of its inhabitants is approaching 400 thousand.
+The settlement also has its own patron, Saint Petronius.

-It is interesting that it is located in Bologna.
+Interestingly, it is in Bologna that it is located.
 According to historical documents, this institution has been accepting students since 1088.
-Of interest to connoisseurs of medieval architecture is Maggiore, on the territory of which you can see palaces built in the 13th century.
-Also, the city is rightfully proud of its "leaning towers", preserved from 1109.
+Of interest to connoisseurs of medieval architecture is Maggiore, on whose territory you can see palaces built in the 13th century.
+The city is also rightfully proud of its “leaning towers”, preserved from 1109.

-Bologna's unofficial name is "Fat".
-This is due to the fact that amazing dishes are served here, the recipes of which are kept secret by the locals.
+The unofficial name of Bologna is "Fatty".
+This is due to the fact that they serve amazing dishes, the recipes of which are kept secret by the locals.

-Modern Perugia is a "fortress" located on a ridge of hills.
-Students who want to learn Italian should stop by the University for Foreigners, which is located in this city, home to many famous artists of the Middle Ages, including Raphael.
+Modern Perugia is a “fortress” located on a ridge of hills.
+Students who want to master the Italian language should stop at the University for Foreigners, which is located in this city, which is the birthplace of many famous artists of the Middle Ages, including Raphael.

-Genoa managed not to get lost even today.
-Proof of this is the title of European Capital of Culture, awarded to the settlement in 2004.
-The city is interesting for its magnificent palace complexes in the Baroque style, ruins preserved from the time of Ancient Rome, and cozy old churches.
-The historical center can be called unique, literally strewn with curious sights.
+Genoa has managed not to get lost even today.
+Proof of this is the title of European Capital of Culture, awarded to the locality in 2004.
+The city is interesting for its magnificent palace complexes in the Baroque style, ruins preserved from the times of Ancient Rome, and cozy ancient churches.
+The historical center is literally strewn with interesting sights.

 What is known about Turin

-The names of Italian cities that have played a role in the centuries-old history of the state are not yet finished.
-It is impossible not to tell about Turin, which for four years remained the capital of the country after its unification in 1861.
+The names of Italian cities that played a role in the centuries-old history of the state are not yet complete.
+It is impossible not to talk about Turin, which served as the capital of the country for four years after its unification in 1861.

-Turin of our days is a museum that has no end, luxury boutiques, cozy side by side with souvenir shops, excellent restaurants where tourists can comfortably experience the delights of local cuisine.
-This city will appeal to those interested in baroque architecture, as many palaces are built in this opulent style.
-By the way, it was here that the Winter Olympics were held in 2006.
+Today's Turin is full of museums that never end, luxury boutiques cozily adjacent to souvenir shops, excellent restaurants where tourists can comfortably experience the delights of local cuisine.
+This city will appeal to those interested in Baroque architecture, as many palaces are created in this lavish style.
+By the way, it was here that the Winter Olympic Games took place in 2006.

 Other cities in Italy

 Siena is a city that has been located on three hills for many centuries.
-Many buildings of this settlement are under the care of UNESCO, as they are of great historical value.
-Only the approximate date of the foundation of Siena is known - 9-5 centuries BC.
-The legend attributes the construction of the city to the sons of Rem, the founder of Rome. made in the form of a shell.
+Many buildings of this settlement are under the protection of UNESCO, as they are of great historical value.
+Only the approximate date of the founding of Siena is known - 9-5 centuries BC.
+Legend attributes the construction of the city to the sons of Remus, the founder of Rome. made in the shape of a shell.

 Pisa is a place that almost everyone has heard of thanks to the famous Leaning Tower, which has become its unofficial symbol.

-These are the most interesting cities that Italy is famous for.
+These are the most interesting cities for which Italy is famous.

-In the holiday period that has begun, many of our compatriots choose beautiful Italy as a place to relax.
-For those who are no longer surprised by the bustle of the eternal city of Rome and the shopping of Milan, our selection of the coziest Italian cities on the seashore.
+During the holiday period, many of our compatriots choose beautiful Italy as a holiday destination.
+For those who are no longer surprised by the bustle of the eternal city of Rome and the shopping of Milan, our selection of the most cozy Italian cities on the seashore.

-Probably, each of us has ever dreamed of spending, if not life, then at least a vacation in a quiet village by the sea, drinking coffee and tasting wines in local restaurants, listening to the voices of seagulls and the sound of the surf.
+Probably, each of us has ever dreamed of spending, if not life, then at least a vacation in a quiet village on the seashore, drinking coffee and tasting wine in local restaurants, listening to the voices of seagulls and the sound of the surf.

 (Total 10 photos)

-Vernazza is considered the most organic, beautiful and picturesque town of the Italian "five lands" (Cinque Terre) of Liguria.
-Today, a little over a thousand people live here, so Vernazza is also one of the quietest towns, and only calm Manarola can compete with it.
-Against the backdrop of multi-colored multi-storey tower houses, the older medieval walls of galleries, palaces, a monastery and, of course, a castle, whose low walls once guarded the peace of local residents from pirate raids, catch your eye.
-In the narrow streets of Vernazza, at steep angles going down to the sea, at almost every step you can see boats "parked" by the houses as naturally as the cars that stand in our yards at the entrances look.
+Vernazza is considered the most organic, beautiful and picturesque town of the Italian “five lands” (Cinque Terre) of Liguria.
+Today, just over a thousand people live here, so Vernazza is also one of the quietest towns, and only calm Manarola can compete with it.
+Against the background of multi-colored multi-story tower houses, the older medieval walls of galleries, palaces, a monastery and, of course, the castle, whose low walls once protected the peace of local residents from pirate raids, catch your eye.
+On the narrow streets of Vernazza, going down to the sea at steep angles, at almost every step you can see boats “parked” near houses as natural as the cars parked in our courtyards at the entrances look.

 Portofino is a resort on the Ligurian coast.
 It is surrounded by hills covered with olive trees.
-From the windows of the panoramic cable car, the whole town is visible at a glance.
-Guy De Maupassant liked to visit here, who wrote about Portofino: "This green bay in the realm of harmony and peace, so contrasts with all the vain anxieties of our life."
+From the windows of the observation cable car, the entire town is visible at a glance.
+Guy De Maupassant loved to be here, who wrote about Portofino: “This green bay in the kingdom of harmony and peace contrasts so much with all the vain worries of our life.”
 It has everything: untouched nature and magnificent beaches, architectural monuments and expensive shops.
 The former fishing village has turned into an amazing resort that world celebrities love to visit.

-Atrani is a small town on the western coast of Italy, in the Campania region, in the province of Salerno.
-Atrani carefully preserves its medieval origin and with its picturesque lanes, arches, courtyards, squares and stairs, it looks like a festive Christmas scenery washed by the sea.
-During the time of the Amalfi Republic, the most noble families lived in this town.
-The coronation and burial of the Doges took place here.
-Atrani is located just 700 meters from Amalfi, in a natural amphitheater, surrounded by huge cliffs rising up.
-The center of Atrani is far from the noisy roads of the coast, as only local residents are allowed to enter the city: this helps to maintain a pleasant and relaxing atmosphere in the town.
+Atrani is a small town on the west coast of Italy, in the Campania region, province of Salerno.
+Atrani carefully preserves its medieval origins and, with its picturesque alleys, arches, courtyards, squares and stairs, looks like a festive Christmas decoration washed by the sea.
+During the Amalfi Republic, the most noble families lived in this town.
+The coronation and burial of the doges took place here.
+Atrani is located just 700 meters from Amalfi, in a natural amphitheater surrounded by huge, soaring cliffs.
+The center of Atrani is located away from the noisy roads of the coast, as only local residents are allowed to enter the city: this helps to maintain a pleasant and relaxing atmosphere in the city.

-Positano is one of the most famous resorts in southern Italy, located on the Gulf of Salerno, on the Amalfi Coast.
-The beauty of the local landscapes made Positano a mecca for artists back in the 19th century.
-The town is scattered over three small valleys sandwiched between mountains and the sea.
+Positano is one of the most famous resorts in southern Italy, located on the shores of the Gulf of Salerno, on the Amalfi Coast.
+The beauty of the local landscapes made Positano a Mecca for artists back in the 19th century.
+The town is scattered across three small valleys, sandwiched between the mountains and the sea.
 Characteristic colorful houses climb the steep mountain slopes.
-From almost anywhere in the town offers a magnificent view of the sea.
+From almost anywhere in the town there is a magnificent view of the sea.
 Positano has been known since Roman times.
-According to legend, it was founded by the god of the sea, Neptune (Poseidon).
-The islets of Galli off the coast of Positano are mentioned in the Odyssey - according to Homer, it was here that the sirens lived.
-From the Middle Ages, watchtowers built to protect against Saracen pirates have been preserved in the town.
+According to legend, it was founded by the god of the sea himself, Neptune (Poseidon).
+The Galli islets off the coast of Positano are mentioned in the Odyssey - according to Homer, this is where the Sirens lived.
+Since the Middle Ages, the town has preserved watchtowers built to protect against Saracen pirates.

 Ravello is a city of music with romantic gardens, cool alleys and medieval architecture.
-In the 11th-13th centuries, at the invitation of wealthy merchants, Arab architects came to Ravello and built magnificent palaces here.
-To this day, Ravello has retained the charm of the ancient village.
-The rich culture of Ravello is closely linked to its musical heritage.
-Wagner often rested here, in love with this place, which inspired him to write many of his famous works.
-Every year in the summer, a festival of symphonic music named after him is held here.
-From the slopes of the terrace on which Ravello is located, magnificent landscapes of the Amalfi Coast open up.
+In the 11th – 13th centuries, at the invitation of wealthy merchants, Arab architects came to Ravello and erected luxurious palaces here.
+To this day, Ravello has retained the charm of an ancient village.
+Ravello's rich culture is closely linked to its musical heritage.
+Wagner often vacationed here, in love with this place, which inspired him to write many of his famous works.
+Every year in the summer a symphonic music festival named after him is held here.
+From the slopes of the terrace on which Ravello is located, magnificent views of the Amalfi Coast open up.

 Manarola is a small fishing town in Liguria, northern Italy.
 The city is located on a cliff overlooking the wild coastline of the Ligurian Sea.
-It is also one of the five cities that make up the Cinque Terre.
+It is also one of the five towns that make up the Cinque Terre.
 Manarola is the oldest and one of the smallest cities of the famous five.
 In the center of the town is the Church of San Lorenzo, built in 1338.
-In the western part there is a small harbor, and in the east there is a square where locals often gather to discuss any important issues.
+In the western part there is a small harbor, and in the east there is a square where local residents often gather to discuss any important issues.
 Although there is no beach, it is a good place for snorkeling and exploring caves and rock crevices.
 A special staircase was built to descend to the water.
 The main industry here is traditionally fishing and winemaking.
-Even in the days of the Roman Empire, the local wine was valued for its excellent taste.
+Even during the Roman Empire, the local wine was valued for its excellent taste.

 Sorrento has always been known as a prestigious holiday destination: Roman patricians built villas in the vicinity of the city, and Emperor Tiberius himself settled on the nearby island of Capri.
-Sorrento is located on steep cliffs of volcanic tuff, breaking off into the Gulf of Naples.
-Tasso Square can be called the heart of Sorrento.
-It is from here that the main shopping street Via Corso begins, famous for its restaurants, shops and clubs.
-Sorrento has two ports, Marina Piccola and Marina Grande.
-Every morning, sea rockets leave from Marina Grande for the islands of Capri, Ischia, Procida and the neighboring cities of Positano and Amalfi.
+Sorrento is located on steep cliffs of volcanic tuff, plunging into the Gulf of Naples.
+Piazza Tasso can be called the heart of Sorrento.
+It is from here that the main shopping street, Via Corso, begins, famous for its restaurants, shops and clubs.
+Sorrento has two ports - Marina Piccola and Marina Grande.
+Every morning, sea rockets depart from Marina Grande to the islands of Capri, Ischia, Procida and the neighboring cities of Positano and Amalfi.

-The small town of Rapallo is located 40 kilometers from Genoa.
-There are many historical monuments here - ancient cathedrals and churches, the oldest is the church of St. Gervasio and Protasio, which is mentioned in ancient manuscripts of the 6th century.
+40 kilometers from Genoa is the small town of Rapallo.
+There are many historical monuments here - ancient cathedrals and churches, the oldest is considered to be the church of St. Gervasio and Protasio, which is mentioned in ancient manuscripts of the 6th century.
 Rapallo is a very clean, noble and cozy city.
-In one of the best hotels of the 19th century, located on a high bank near the port, Hemingway liked to stay.
-Every day, snow-white yachts moor to the shores of Rapallo.
+Hemingway liked to stay in one of the best hotels of the 19th century, located on a high bank near the port.
+Every day snow-white yachts moor to the shores of Rapallo.

-Lerici is a bizarre mixture of buildings, small coves and rocky cliffs that pierce the sparkling sea.
-This is a favorite vacation spot for residents of the northern part of Italy, as here you can enjoy a relaxing and comfortable stay away from the crowds of foreign tourists.
-The main attraction of the town is an old medieval castle.
+Lerici is a bizarre mixture of buildings, small coves and rocky cliffs that jut into the sparkling sea.
+This is a favorite holiday destination for residents of the northern part of Italy, as here you can enjoy a quiet, comfortable holiday away from the crowds of foreign tourists.
+The main attraction of the town is the ancient medieval castle.

 Castiglioncello is a small town in the province of Livorno, located on a cape washed by the Tyrrhenian Sea.
-The city is surrounded by pine and oak forests, as well as picturesque hills that literally break off and fall down, forming rocks, small bays and cozy bays with charming beaches.
-Even the ancient Romans and Etruscans, and later the Medici in the Renaissance, could not pass by the beauty of these lands.
-Recently, Castiglioncello has become famous as a resort town, in which Marcello Mastroianni and Luchino Visconti built their villas.
+The city is surrounded by pine and oak forests, as well as picturesque hills that literally break off and fall down, forming cliffs, small bays and cozy coves with charming beaches.
+The ancient Romans and Etruscans, and later the Medici during the Renaissance, could not pass by the beauty of these lands.
+Recently, Castiglioncello has become famous as a resort town, where Marcello Mastroianni and Luchino Visconti once built their villas.
 The town allows you to lead a calm and measured lifestyle, eliminating unnecessary fuss and noise.
 Castiglioncello is a secluded resort for the elite.
 Mass tourism is an unwritten taboo here.
-Therefore, Castiglioncello attracts many creative people, including artists who founded the commune here.
+Therefore, Castiglioncello attracts many creative people, including artists who founded a commune here.